Slumlord hosting with Docker

 rake db:migrate rails server

-You can set this application up to run with Unicorn/Passenger/Thin/whatever app server if you like but that setup is outside the scope of this post.
+You can set this application up to run with an app server if you like (such as Unicorn, Passenger, Thin, or whatever), but that setup is outside the scope of this post.
 Navigate to the IP address of your server on port 3000 and marvel at Slumlord WordPress.

 What if a customer wanted to leave Slumlord WordPress and migrate away?
 While the probability of this is close to zero, Docker makes it easy: